Nursing

 Evening/Weekend Offering: This offering is prioritized for current employees at a healthcare facility.
 In addition to the admission requirements listed above, the student must submit proof of sustained employment for the past year or more.
 A signed letter from the health care employer (i.e. direct supervisor or human resources) on company letterhead is required endorsing support for the student to be admitted.

-There will be three admissions per year for the Traditional BSN program track.
-Exception: The Evening/Weekend program offering is one admission per year.
+There will be three admissions per year for the Traditional BSN program track, including the evening/weekend offering.
 Dates for admission are posted on the School of Nursing website

 Degree Requirements